KyleMcMaster/NServiceBusTutorial/README.md

 Currently, this project uses `LearningTransport` which automatically configures a file-based queue at the root of the repository when the applications start.
 This is useful for development and testing but should not be used in production.

+### Persistence

+Currently, this project uses `LearningPersistence` for saga persistence by storing data in the file system.
+This is useful for local development but should not be used in production.

 ## Resources

 NimblePros blog posts on NServiceBus